ACT electric vehicle subsidies and incentives

 Related: What are the different types of EV?

-New or used zero-emissions passenger vehicles will be eligible under the scheme which runs until 30 June 2024.
-Zero-emissions vehicles purchased before 24 May 2021 are not eligible, however do receive a 20 per cent ongoing reduction on registration fees.
+New or used zero-emissions passenger vehicles were eligible for two years' free registration under the scheme which ran until 30 June 2024.
+Zero-emissions vehicles purchased before 24 May 2021 were not eligible, however do receive a 20 per cent ongoing reduction on registration fees.

 ACT reforms at a glance

-• Interest-free loans from $2000 up to $15,000 for the purchase of ZEVs as part of the Sustainable Household Scheme, repayable over up to 10 years
+• Interest-free loans from $2000 up to $15,000 are still available for the purchase of ZEVs as part of the Sustainable Household Scheme, repayable over up to 10 years.

 What the NRMA thinks